AdobeDocs/experience-manager-65.en/help/communities/search-implementation.md

 If custom properties are in use and searches are slow, then additional indexes must be created for the custom properties to make them more performant.
 To maintain portability, adhere to the [naming requirements](#naming-of-custom-properties) when creating custom properties that are searchable.

-To modify existing indexes or create custom indexes, refer to [Oak Queries and Indexing](../../help/sites-deploying/queries-and-indexing.md).
+To modify existing indexes or create custom indexes, see [Oak Queries and Indexing](../../help/sites-deploying/queries-and-indexing.md).

 The [Oak Index Manager](https://adobe-consulting-services.github.io/acs-aem-commons/features/oak-index-manager.html) is available from ACS AEM Commons.
 It provides: